A-Ravioli/A-Ravioli/README.md

 - made a bootstrapped data cleaning company, starting off a $5k grant for winning buildspace
 - founded a quant fund in high school with ex-Bridgewater devs, ex-Amazon AI devs, and the CTO of a crypto exchange
-- invented a new type of charitable giving vehicle, the CGRT, buy combining insurance products with charitable remainder trusts
+- invented a new type of charitable giving vehicle, the CGRT, by combining insurance products with charitable remainder trusts
 - made a carbon-capture filter for cars and won international entrepreneurship competitions for it in middle school
-- ran MIT's startup accelerator, Starthouse, and helped incubate lots of companies and got them their first checks

 #### cool things i've built: